 - Environmental Policy Statements

 - Pollution Prevention

 - Hazardous Waste Management

 - Good House-Keeping Practices

 - Worker Health and Safety

 - Resource Conservation

 - Ideas for Improved Environmentally Designed Products

 - Communicating with the General Public

 - Pollution Prevention and Pollution Control Vendors and Consultants

 - Regulatory Compliance

 - Cost Comparison of Pollution Prevention versus Traditional Waste Management

 The goal of this program will be to produce easy to read and informative EBMPs for each of the three industry sectors/processes mentioned above, in order to produce final plans that will be of greatest use to all parties involved.
-Throughout 2003 NBC

-Pollution Prevention staff have met with various representatives of various art schools, art studios and art and environmental agencies to identify the needs and issues to be addressed as part of an EBMP.
-NBC anticipates having EBMPs for Art Studios and Industrial Boilers developed for issuance during 2004.
+Throughout 2003 NBC Pollution Prevention staff have met with various representatives of various art schools, art studios and art and environmental agencies to identify the needs and issues to be addressed as part of an EBMP.
+During 2004, the NBC finalized and distributed a BMP for Art Studios.
+It is anticipated the BMP for Industrial Boilers will be developed for issuance during 2005.